 How to eat: Before eating a fig, you have to wash it with water.
 You can consume the whole fruit.

 You can consume the white flesh of akebi.
-The semi-translucent gelatinous flesh has a distinctive sweet.
+The semi-translucent gelatinous flesh has a distinctive sweetness.
 Its taste is similar to the flavor of passionfruit, lychee, and banana.
-The appearance of its pulp resembles white dragon fruit.
+The appearance of its pulp resembles white dragon fruit, which is filled with many black seeds.

 Nutrients: A source of vitamin C, protein, folic acid, and potassium.